EN 13034

 Protective Clothing against Liquid Chemicals – Limited Protective Performance

-Personal Protective Equipment within this category must demonstrate its suitability to protect where there is a risk of potential exposure to a light spray, liquid aerosols, or low pressure/low volume splashes against which a complete liquid permeation barrier (at the molecular level) is not required.
+Personal Protective Equipment within this category must demonstrate its suitability to protect where there is a risk of potential exposure to a light mist spray, liquid aerosols, or low volume splashes against which a complete liquid permeation barrier (at the molecular level) is not required.

 Under the EN 13034 standard, the fabric is tested for protection against four liquid chemicals:

 These four chemicals represent common chemicals often found and used in the Industrial workplace.
-Workwear certified to the EN 13034 standard will, as a general rule, offer sufficient protection against all acids and alkalis (also called bases) that are dissolved in water.

 About the EN 13034 Testing Process

-Class | Repellent Capacity |
+Class | Liquid Repellancy |

 ---|---|